neondatabase/website/content/docs/import/import-from-postgres.md

   - /docs/how-to-guides/import-an-existing-database
 ---

-This topic describes how to migrate data from another Postgres database to Neon using the `pg_dump` and `pg_restore` command line utilities.
+This topic describes migrating data from another Postgres database to Neon using the `pg_dump` and `pg_restore` command line utilities.

 Repeat the `pg_dump` and `pg_restore` process for each database you want to migrate.

 ## Before you begin

 - Neon supports PostgreSQL 14 and 15.
 We recommend that clients are version 14 and higher.
 To check the version of `pg_dump` or `pg_restore`, use the `-V` option.
 For example: `pg_dump -V`
 - Retrieve the connection parameters or connection string for your source Postgres database.
 The instructions below use a [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), but you can use the connection format you prefer.
-If you are logged in to a locakl postgres instance, you may only need to provide the database name.
+If you are logged in to a local Postgres instance, you may only need to provide the database name.
 Refer to the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) documentation for information about connection parameters.
 - Optionally, create a role in Neon to perform the restore operation.
-The role that performs the restore operation becomes the owner of database objects that are restored.
+The role that performs the restore operation becomes the owner of restored database objects.
 If you want role `sally` to own database objects, create `role` sally in Neon and perform the restore operation as `sally`.
 - If you have assigned ownership of database objects to different roles in your source database, read [Database object ownership considerations](#database-object-ownership-considerations).
 You may want to add a `-O` option to your `pg_restore` command to avoid errors.
 - Create the target database in Neon.
 For example, if you are migrating a database named `pagila`, create a database named `pagila` in Neon.
 For instructions, see [Create a database](/docs/manage/databases#create-a-database).
 - Retrieve the connection string for your database in Neon.
 You can find it on the **Connection Details** widget on the Neon **Dashboard**.
 It will look something like this: